alx-sch/CPP_Glossary/README.md

 Thus, pending elements `b3` and `b2` should be inserted into the main chain in no more than 2 comparisons, `b5` and `b4`  in no more than 3 comparisons, and so on.
 The exception is `b1`, which requires no comparisons at all: It is always inserted first, at the very top of the main chain (`b1 < a1 < a2 < ...`).

-To determine the number of main chain elements that need to be considered for inserting a pending element, the formula `2^k - 1` is used, where `k` is the index of the insertion group.
+To determine the number of main chain elements that need to be considered for inserting a pending element, the formula `2^k - 1` is used, where `k` is the index of the insertion group, equivalent to the maximum number of comparisons allowed.
 This value defines the "useful portion" of the main chain for binary search: by considering at most `2^k - 1` elements, the algorithm guarantees that each element can be inserted in the minimal number of comparisons required by the Ford–Johnson procedure.

 For insertion groups `k >= 4`, `2^k - 1` quickly exceeds the number of actually available elements in the main chain.
 In such cases, the size of the main chain itself serves as the inclusive upper limit for the number of elements to consider during insertion.